bigbio/quantms.io/docs/tools.rst

 .. code:: python

-   --use_cache Whether to use disk instead of memory.
-   --output_prefix_file The prefix of the result file.
-   --consensusxml_file The consensusXML file used to retrieve the mz/rt
+   --use_cache    Whether to use diskcache instead of memory(default True) --output_prefix_file   The prefix of the result file(like {prefix}-{uu.id}-{extension}) --consensusxml_file   The consensusXML file used to retrieve the mz/rt(default None)

 Psm converter tool
 ---------------------
+The PSM table aims to cover detail on PSM level for AI/ML training and other use-cases.
+It store details on PSM level including spectrum mz/intensity for specific use-cases such as AI/ML training.

+- If you want to know more, please read :doc:`psm`.

--  pride projet(make sure you have run the ``project_command.py``)
+-  PRIDE projet(make sure you have run the ``project_command.py``)

 .. code:: python